notpeelz/GTFO-QoLFix/README.md

 Lets you cancel your reload by sprinting rather than having to swap weapons.

+### BetterMovement

+Improves the GTFO movement system.
+Currently only lets you charge/reload your weapons mid-air.

 ### LobbyUnready

 Lets you unready after readying up.